Bob Jones University: Extracurriculars

 Early in December, thousands of students, faculty, and visitors gather around the front campus fountain for an annual Christmas carol singing and lighting ceremony, illuminating tens of thousands of Christmas lights.
 On December 3, 2004, the ceremony broke the Guinness World Record for Christmas caroling with 7,514 carolers.

 Before 2015, the university required students and faculty to attend a six-day Bible Conference instead of a traditional Spring Break.
 However, the university announced that beginning in 2016, it would hold the Bible Conference in February and give students a week of Spring Break in March.
 The Conference typically attracts fundamentalist preachers and laypeople from around the country, and some BJU class reunions are held during the week.
+The week is also used as a time for student-organized fundraisers for a collective missions project.
+In 2026, over $125,000 was cumulatively raised for two missions projects, being an evangelism project during the FIFA World Cup and the building of an airplane for a team of gospel missionaries in Papua New Guinea.